timescale/docs/cloud/high-availability.md

 <highlight type="note">
 Creating database replicas in Timescale Cloud is an early access feature.
 Early access features are still under active development.
-We will be continuing to develop capabilities around database replication in Timescale Cloud, such as offering replicas in different availability zones.
+You can start enjoying the benefits of database replication now, while we continue to develop extended capabilities, such as offering replicas in different availability zones.
 </highlight>

 You can enable a replica for your single-node services.
 The